How many times have you left an item in your own shopping cart?

 Once you’re in your Zapier dashboard, you can click Make a Zap and follow the instructions on the left-hand side to title your zap as well as set up the trigger and action.
 The trigger will be hooked up with your ecommerce platform and the action will be determined by what tag you have within ConvertKit (ours is Interest in this case) that you want to use for potential customer leads.

 If your ConvertKit account hasn’t been set up in Zapier before, it will prompt you to add your ConvertKit API key and secret key to the platform.
-You can learn more about how find and do this here.

 Once you have gone through all of the steps and everything is integrated and connected through Zapier, you can return to the ConvertKit dashboard for one of our last steps.